San Francisco Bay Area sports travel guide

 Altamont Corridor Express (ACE) is another commuter rail option servicing the South Bay and can be used to access SAP Center (via San Jose Diridon station) and Levi’s Stadium (via Great America station).

 To varying degrees, each venue has its ample share of parking.
-There’s more available in the vast lots surrounding the Oakland Coliseum and Oracle Arena than in the dense neighborhood in which Oracle Park is located, but options typically are plentiful.
+There’s more available in the vast lots surrounding RingCentral Coliseum than in the dense neighborhood in which Oracle Park is located, but options typically are plentiful.

 Like with almost any other location in the Bay Area, parking at the venues is not cheap.
-Expect to pay somewhere between $25 and $50 in most instances depending on how close you are.
+Expect to pay $50 and up in most instances depending on how close you are.

 Things to see and do in the Bay Area